An American Asks Himself “Why NZ?”

 Continuing our series of Migrant Tales: First had accounts of migrant life in New Zealand taken from locations around the net.

-Today’s tale comes from Expatexposed.com a support forum for migrants in NZ.
+Today’s tale comes from a NZ forum which has since closed down..
 In this post is by an ex Brooklyn resident who, whilst on vacation, asked himself “Why would anyone go to NZ?”
 He found that although his migration to New Zealand has been, outwardly, a successful one he would still consider leaving New Zealand.
 This post is interesting because it shows how not all migrants who think about leaving have had an overtly negative experience, nor are they ‘bitter’.
 Sometimes it’s simply a quiet disaffection, or a feeling that all is not well, that makes them want to move on:

 One Year.
 Who needs a drink?